 One possibility is to fire the application up on as many different hardware platforms as we can, and check that each one performs acceptably.
 This, of course, requires a lot of different computers, so increasingly we see companies instead turning to virtual machines - a program that emulates the hardware of a different computer, possibly even running a different operating system!
 In either case, we need a way to go through a series of checks to ensure that on each platform, our application is usable.

 How can we ensure rigor in this process?
 Ideally we’d like to automate it, just as we do with our Unit tests… and while there have been some steps in this direction, the honest truth is we’re just not there yet.
 Currently, there is no substitute for human eyes - and human judgement - on the problem.
-But humans are also notorious for loosing focus when doing the same thing repeatedly… which is exactly what this kind of testing is.
+But humans are also notorious for losing focus when doing the same thing repeatedly… which is exactly what this kind of testing is.
 Thus, we develop test plans to help with this process.
 We’ll take a look at those next.